Neonatology on the Web

 2D5440X Bruxelles Brussel, M. Ehrlichs Baby Incubators, Weltausstellung 1935 | usage worldwide

-Unlike earlier European Worlds Fairs, this one got very little coverage in the US press.
-In fact the only mention of incubators at the Exposition that I have found so far was the passing mention in the San Francisco Examiner article below.
+Unlike earlier European Worlds Fairs, the incubator exhibit at the Brussels 1935 Exposition were ignored in the Belgian and French press — despite diligent searching in both French and Belgian newspaper archives, I have not found any descriptions of an incubator exhibit at all so far.
+In fact the only press mention of incubators at the Exposition that I have found so far was a passing mention in the San Francisco Examiner article below.

 * Moritz Ehrlich, referred to in most news accounts as M. Ehrlich is a somewhat mysterious figure.
 I have not been able to find much information about him other than his origin in Vienna.
 He used Lion incubators, and his exhibits usually were named “Baby Incubator Institute.”
-He is known to have exhibited at Glasgow in 1903-1904, Bradford in 1904, Liege in 1905, Budapest in 1906, Dublin in 1907, Edinburgh in 1908, and Brussels in 1935.
+He is known to have exhibited at Manchester in 1902 and 1903, Glasgow in 1903-1904, Bradford in 1904, Liege in 1905, Birmingham in 1905, Budapest in 1906, Dublin in 1907, Edinburgh in 1908, Motherwell Scotland in 1934, and Brussels in 1935.
+Undoubtedly many others as yet unidentified.